amatiasq/angular-requirejs-boilerplate/README.md

 To download the client dependencies.
 **You can start developing now.**

+### Easy configuration

+Just run

+    ./RUNME.sh

+It will ask you for a app name and the main module name and configure the files.

 ### Tokens

 Almost every UPERCASE_TEXT you see on this app is ment to be replaced by your app's specific names: